soartech/new-goal-system-4/README.md

 **Creating Typed Objects as Substate Return Values**

 * ngs-create-typed-object-by-operator: Used to create a new, o-supported, typed object.
-* ngs-icreate-typed-object-in-place: Used to create a new i-supported typed object and any sub-structure under that object.
+* ngs-create-typed-object: Used to create a new i-supported typed object and any sub-structure under that object.
-* ngs-ocreate-typed-object-in-place: Used to create sub-structure under objects that you create using ngs-create-typed-object-by-operator.
+* ngs-create-typed-sub-object-by-operator: Used to create sub-structure under objects that you create using ngs-create-typed-object-by-operator.

 ### Atomic Values and Shallow Links